delphinevendryes/HighwaySimulation/README.md

 - every car computes estimate for every other car speed and position

 ## Complexify model
-later : add multiple lanes (complexify calculations) later : every car computes its speed according to the speed of the car in front of it, or changes lane later : messages are communicated without car ids -> tracking problem
+- later : add multiple lanes (complexify calculations)
+- later : every car computes its speed according to the speed of the car in front of it, or changes lane
+- later : messages are communicated without car ids -> tracking problem
+- later : complexify model for noise variance, maybe it could depend on x_rel

+## Test
-Kalman filters
+- Kalman filters
-Particle filters
+- Particle filters
-Gaussian processes
+- Gaussian processes